- Hasso Plattner is frequently introduced as Dr. Hasso Plattner.

 When My Suspicious About Hasso Were First Triggered

-- I have been reading and analyzing Hasso Plattner’s writing and quotations for years, and find that he constantly lies and constantly pivots between topics which demonstrates an unstructured mind.
+- I have been reading and analyzing Hasso Plattner’s writing and quotations for years, and find that he always lies and constantly pivots between topics which demonstrates an unstructured mind.

 - I know whenever I read his material or watch his presentations that I can’t trust that any of it is true.
-Hasso’s books are absolutely punishing to get through because they are filled with so many inaccuracies and they are less “books” then lengthy sales pitches.
+Hasso’s books are punishing to get through because they are filled with so many inaccuracies, and they are less “books” then lengthy sales pitches.

 Ding Ding Ding

-This honorary Ph.D issue is another case of both Hasso and SAP using deception to trick customers into thinking that there is some great mind behind SAP.
+This honorary Ph.D. issue is another case of both Hasso and SAP using deception to trick customers into thinking that there is some excellent mind behind SAP.
 It shows how little Hasso and SAP care about what is true.
 And the trick worked.
 It worked on me.
-I never thought to actually look up Hasso Plattner’s educational credentials.
+I never thought to look up Hasso Plattner’s educational credentials.